nathanshearer/mvregex/readme.txt

   -i, --interactive
     Prompt before overwriting files.
 Disabled by default.
     If you specify more than one of -f, -i, -n, only the final one takes effect.
+  --merge
+    Merge files into existing destination folders.
+Disabled by default.
   -n, --no-clobber
     Do not overwrite files.
 Disabled by default.
     If you specify more than one of -f, -i, -n, only the final one takes effect.
+  --no-merge
+    Disable --merge.
+  --no-recursive
+    Disable --recursive.
   -p, --pretend
-    Performs a dry run and prints out what files would be moved.
-No files are actually moved.
-This option will increase the verbosity level from 0 to 1.
+    Perform a simulation only.
+No files are actually moved ore renamed.
+    This option will increase the verbosity level to 2.
   -r, --recursive
     Process files in directories recursively.
 Disabled by default.
   -v